reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 2. Read the start time & end time of the first booking.
 3. Examine the 1st, 2nd, 3rd, ...
 N-th room schedule.

   a.
-If a room schedule can accept the booking, put it into the schedule.
+If a K-th room schedule can accept the booking, put it into the schedule.

   b.
-If not, examine the next room schedule.
+If not, examine the (K+1)-th, the next room schedule.

 3. The total number of room schedules is the answer.